Skip to main content

 hidden_atr = bt.indicators.ATR(self.data, plot=False)

-What's the deal with plotinfo and plotlines?
-They seem similar.
+What's the difference between plotinfo and plotlines?

 What to Try Next